tamunoWoks/Tech_Jobs_Layoff_Trends--SQL_CaseStudy/README.md

 #### Procedure
 - Create new database and import csv file

-We need to create a new database (world_layoffs) so we can upload the dataset (layoffs.csv) before we can start manipulating the data.
+We need to create a new database (world_layoffs) in MySQL so we can upload the dataset (layoffs.csv) and start manipulating the data.

 -